-How to Import Multiple Text Files into SQL Server with SSIS?
+Import Multiple Text Files in SQL Server with SSIS in 6 Easy Steps

 This package uses the same components as the previous SSIS tutorial to import a single flat file into a SQL table.
 It is therefore the same data flow used, but this time with variables in the dynamic file path.